 One Phase 3 trial involves patients who have previously failed standard, or first-line chemotherapy treatments.
-Doctors inject billions of viruses, which contain a cancer-fighting gene called alpha-2b, directly into the chest cavity.
+Doctors inject billions of viruses, which contain a cancer-fighting gene called alpha-2b, directly into the chest, or the pleural, cavity.
 The goal: to remove genes that allow cancer cells to replicate, and slow or stop tumor growth.

-Study participants are divided into two treatment arms: a randomized group, and a control group.
+Study participants are divided into two treatment arms: an intervention group and a control group.
 All patients receive a course of gemcitabine, a chemotherapy drug, but only half of the participants in the trial are receiving the virus that contains alpha-2b.
 This trial includes more than 300 patients at medical centers around the world and will last around seven years.

 Oncologists hope this new virotherapy treatment will further immunotherapy research and create new ways to use the body’s own defenses to fight cancers like mesothelioma.